Sutton, Carol Daube | 1963

 “She declined several honors offered her through the years, preferring to give and to serve humbly…as she is continuing to do.” - Wm.
 A. McGalliard, 1975

-Mrs. Paul (Carol Daube) Sutton was born in Ardmore to a pioneer merchant, rancher and oilman, Sam Daube, and graduated from Ardmore High School before attending the University of Wisconsin, a girl’s school at Northampton, Massachusetts, and graduated from the University of Oklahoma in 1922.
+Carol Daube Sutton was born in Ardmore to the pioneer merchant, rancher, and oilman Sam Daube, and graduated from Ardmore High School before attending the University of Wisconsin, a girl’s school at Northampton, Massachusetts, and graduated from the University of Oklahoma in 1922.
 She was a Kappa Kappa Gamma and supported OU for many years after her graduation.
 She financially supported many young African Americans to attend college and The Daube Department Store in Ardmore was always giving shoes and clothes to children who needed help while attending school.